-The Mission Blvd.
-Corridor Improvement Project located from 1-238 to the Hayward City limit at Rose Street will beautify and revitalize the corridor is under construction.
+In Cherryland, the Mission Boulevard Corridor Improvement Project located from 1-238 to the Hayward City limit at Rose Street with an emphasis on beautifying and revitalizing the corridor is under construction.
 When the project is completed, residents, community members and businesses will enjoy safety features and enhanced opportunities for walking, biking, and riding public transit, as well as an improved driving experience.
 The project includes various features such as new sidewalks, enhanced crosswalks, new bikeways, intersection bulb-outs, pavement resurfacing, pedestrian scape lighting, street trees, utility undergrounding, fiber optic conduit bus boarding islands, decorative street furnishings and public art elements.